timholy/SnoopCompile.jl/docs/src/snoopi_deep_analysis.md

 You can see that this trigger came from `copy at broadcast.jl:905 [inlined]`, a method in Julia's own broadcasting machinery.
 `edit(itrig)` will open the first non-inlined frame in this stacktrace in your editor, which in this case takes you straight to the culprit, `contain_list`.

 Before analyzing this in detail, it's worth noting that `main` called a very similar function,  `contain_concrete`, before calling `contain_list`.
 Why isn't `contain_concrete` the source of the first inference trigger?
-The reason is that Julia can successfully infer all the calls in `contain_concrete`, so there are no calls made by runtime dispatch and therefore triggering a fresh run of type-inference.
+The reason is that Julia can successfully infer all the calls in `contain_concrete`, so there are no calls that required runtime dispatch.

 Now, to analyze this trigger in detail, it helps to use `ascend`: